 To overcome feelings of embarrassment, it can help to understand addiction better.

 Here are a few reasons why you shouldn’t feel embarrassed about seeking help:

 Addiction is a chronic disease.
 Some people assume that becoming addicted to drugs or alcohol is a sign of weakness or a symptom of questionable morals.
 These assumptions are wrong.
 While the initial decision to drink or use drugs is your own, many people aren’t aware of how quickly drug and alcohol dependency can develop and lead to addiction.

 Long-term drug and alcohol abuse structurally and chemically alters your brain, particularly the reward center (ventral tegmental), responsible for how you respond to triggers that entice you to use drugs or alcohol.

 Genetics plays a role in addiction.
 While environmental factors such as family upbringing and influence of peers play a role in determining addiction, genetics also has a hand.
 According to the National Institute on Drug Abuse (NIDA), genetics accounts for 40% to 60% of your predisposition to addiction.

 You are not alone.
 There are millions of people across America with some form of drug or alcohol addiction.
 The National Council on Alcoholism

 and Drug Dependence (NCADD) states that one in every 12 adult Americans abuse alcohol or have a severe dependence.

 And the use of illicit drugs is increasing.
-A national survey conducted in 2013 by Substance Abuse and Mental Health Services Administration (SAMHSA), shows that 9.4% of Americans ages 12 or older used an illegal drug within the last month.
+A national survey conducted in 2013 by the Substance Abuse and Mental Health Services Administration (SAMHSA) shows that 9.4% of Americans ages 12 or older used an illegal drug within the last month.
 This is up from 2002’s survey which indicated only 8.2% usage within the past month.

 Benefits of Seeking Addiction Treatment